Agency awards 33 state, local grants to support small business innovation, research and development

 COLUMBIA, Md.
-(September 18, 2020)—TEDCO, Maryland’s economic engine for technology companies, received a grant from the U.S. Small Business Administration (SBA) to further enhance the organization’s success in stimulating economic growth throughout the state.
-TEDCO received $125,000 as one of 24 awards granted by the SBA under the Federal and State Technology (FAST) Partnership Program.
+(September 7, 2021)—TEDCO, Maryland’s economic engine for technology companies, received a grant from the U.S. Small Business Administration (SBA) to further enhance the organization’s success in stimulating economic growth throughout the state.
+TEDCO received $125,000 as one of 33 awards granted by the SBA under the Federal and State Technology (FAST) Partnership Program.

-Through the support of FAST, TEDCO will be working with the GovCon Incubator of OST Global Solutions, Inc. (OST), and the Small Business Development Center (SBDC) to help small businesses win government Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) seed capital.
+Selected by the Governor as Maryland’s FAST team, through the support of the SBA, TEDCO will continue working with OST Global Solutions, Inc. (OST), and the Small Business Development Center (SBDC) to help small businesses write competitive proposals that win federal SBIR/STTR awards.

-With the FAST grant, the TEDCO team will be offering the SBIR Proposal Lab developed with the goal of improving proposal quality, submissions, and win rates for SBIRs/STTRs funded in part through a Cooperative Agreement with the U.S. Small Business Administration.
-The SBIR Proposal Lab objective is to double the success rate of the SBIR/STTR applications through a series of training workshops, mentoring, and consulting leading to the SBIR/STTR submission.
-The SBIR Proposal Lab will target the National Science Foundation SBIR solicitation.
-There is no specific technology area focus.
-Rural, women-owned, and socially disadvantaged entrepreneurs that have never won an SBIR/STTR are especially encouraged to apply.
+With the FAST grant, the TEDCO team will continue to offer the Maryland SBIR/STTR Proposal Lab, developed with the goal of improving proposal quality, submission rates, and win rates for women-owned, rural-based, and small disadvantaged businesses.
+The Maryland Proposal Lab has an established track record of doubling the award rate of Phase I SBIR/STTR applications through a series of training workshops, mentoring, expert proposal reviews, and targeted consulting culminating in proposal submission.
+The Maryland Proposal Lab uses the National Science Foundation (NSF) SBIR/STTR solicitation as a teaching tool because of its broad applicability in a variety of industries.
+Rural, women-owned, and socially disadvantaged entrepreneurs that have never won an SBIR/STTR Phase I award are especially encouraged to apply.

-A cohort of approximately 25 companies will be selected to participate in the SBIR Proposal Lab.
+A cohort of approximately 25 companies will be selected to participate in the Maryland SBIR/STTR Proposal Lab.
 The workshops will guide the cohort from SBIR/STTR solicitation issuance through proposal submission.
-The SBIR Proposal Lab will also provide the cohort the skillset to win with other government and commercial proposals for the businesses’ long-term success.
+The Lab will also provide the cohort with the skillset to win with other government and commercial proposals for the businesses’ long-term success.
+Interested companies should apply early for best consideration.
+Applications are reviewed on an ongoing basis and will close on December 15, 2021.
+To apply, visit https://www.tedcomd.com/funding/tech-transfer/federal-tech-transfer/sbirproposal.
+Watch the Proposal Lab video to learn more by clicking here.

-The FAST award project and budget provides organizations with one year of funding to assist in implementing statewide programs to increase the number of proposals and awards and prepare awardees for success beyond the program.
-TEDCO will use the funding to conduct virtual on-line workshops from Rockville, MD, utilizing communications technology to connect the participants.
+The FAST award grant provides one year of funding to assist in implementing statewide programs to increase the number of proposals and awards and to prepare awardees for success beyond the program.
+TEDCO will use the funding to conduct virtual on-line workshops, pop-up in person events, and ad hoc after-hours sessions.

 To be awarded, candidates had to be endorsed by their state governor as only one proposal was accepted from each state or territory.
 Proposals were evaluated by panels of Federal reviewers led by the SBA.